What Kind Of Food Do We Cook?

 - Everything, except our olive oil, dried fruits, nuts and spices, comes from West Cork.

-- I never use flour or any thickening agents in soups, sauces, to coat fish or - crime of crimes - to thicken gravy.
+- We never use flour or any thickening agents in soups, sauces, to coat fish or - crime of crimes - to thicken gravy.

-- In Good Things we rarely cook with butter (except in pastries) and only seem to use cream for puddings.
+- In Good Things we rarely cook with butter (except in pastries) and only use cream for puddings.
 The result is much lighter, fresher and easier food.